-In order to be eligible, the undergraduate student submission must be an original research paper that meets the criteria of the call for conference submissions.
-It must be based on a communication theory, but it can be reflexive.
-An abstract is sufficient on or before February 13th of the conference year.
+The Bob and Ann Weiss award honors undergraduate students and recognizes their contribution to communication center scholarly activity.
+The undergraduate student submission must be an original research paper that meets the criteria of the call for conference submissions.
+Submissions should be based on communication theory, but they can be reflexive.

 Bob Weiss taught at DePauw University in Greencastle, Indiana, for decades.
 On campus, he was known as “Mr. Debate,” because of his role as the university’s debate coach.
 He was successful as a traditional debate coach; he was a national leader as President of Delta Sigma Rho-Tau Kappa Alpha.
 But, when he felt traditional debate was no longer meeting its communication goals, he joined others in the region in creating the National Educational Debate Association (NEDA), an organization committed to keeping excellent public speaking in the forefront.

 He believed in excellent public speaking not just for his debaters but for DePauw students at-large.
 In the late 1970s, the writing across-the-curriculum (WAC) movement began.
 Bob believed that a comparable effort should be made for speaking.
 Thus, he was the creator of one of the first speaking across-the-curriculum (SAC) programs in the nation.
 It featured “S Courses” in the various disciplines and faculty development for all who volunteered to feature speaking assignments in their classes.

 Many WAC programs featured a writing center as a supporting service.
 Bob believed that SAC should feature a parallel speaking center.
 Bob’s wife, Ann, a faculty member in the English Department, took on the task of creating and directing one of the earliest speaking centers in the nation.